RakhithJK/BishopFox-sliver-wiki/Aliases-&-Extensions.md

 Sliver allows an operator to extend the local client console and its features by adding new commands based on third party tools.
+The easiest way to install an alias or extension is using the [armory](https://github.com/BishopFox/sliver/wiki/Armory).

 ## Aliases